SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 <kbd>![](images/AROLatestImages/1of1.jpg)</kbd>

 To test the application, Click on Coolstore, select Resources tab and click on the Route link

 `http://www-ocpuser0XX-coolstore-dev.{{ROUTE_SUFFIX}}`,
 which will open the same monolith Coolstore in your browser, this time running on OpenShift:

+> **NOTE**: If it does not show up, simply wait a few moments and reload your browser.
+As we have no health probes in place yet (this is coming later), the app may take some time to initialize.

 <kbd>![](images/AROLatestImages/coolstoreroute.jpg)</kbd>